What Does A Monk Wear

 Monks wear a variety of accessories, including robes, sandals, a belt, and other items.
 The most recognizable of these are the robes that monks wear to signify their dedication to the spiritual life.
 Robes come in various colors and cuts, depending on the tradition of the monastery or spiritual order.
 Monks typically wear sandals or flip-flops as shoes.
 They may also opt for special leather sandals with thick soles to protect their feet from the hard ground.
 Another essential accessory is a belt.
 This is usually made of simple materials such as cotton or rope, but it often has decorative knots or tassels to symbolize different levels of spiritual attainment.
 Other accessories may include a bowl for alms-giving and carrying personal items; a shawl for added warmth; and prayer beads to aid in meditation.

-See also What To Wear When Getting A Hip Tattoo
+See also What Shoes To Wear With Sweater Dress

 Do Monks Wear Shoes?